 This doesn’t mean there won’t be exceptions; there may very likely be situations in which you’re able to reduce this commercial loan process considerably.
 But if your investing strategy depends on a quick timeline, go in knowing you may need to be flexible until you hear back from a lending institution.

-Commercial real estate loans are not easy to secure, and they do require far more diligence, preparation, patience, and paperwork then a residential mortgage loan, but that’s because of the large amount of funds being requested.
+Learning today’s commercial real estate lending basics isn’t as hard as many would assume, but they do require far more diligence, preparation, patience, and paperwork then a residential mortgage loan; that’s because of the large amount of funds being requested.
 It is a good to remember that commercial real estate financing is more complicated and logistically challenging; they have to be due to the increased risk.
 There are many moving parts—both legal and financial.
 However, if you’re able to stay persistent and focused through the process, you might find a life-changing transaction just around the corner.